REVIEW IN THE SPECIALISED PRESS

 Location 8/10

-On a mainly residential street in smart Amsterdam Zuid, around five minutes’ walk from the Concertgebouw and major museums on Museumplein.
+Amsterdam Zuid is the realm of Amsterdam's “old money” (and these days big-budget expats) – not as flash as living on the canals, but discreet and still residential in tone, with a scattering of very smart boutiques.
+You’re a step back from the tourist hurly burly, yet just five minutes’ walk from the Concertgebouw and major museums on Museumplein.
 Centraal Station is 20-30 minutes away by tram.
 The big-name designer boutiques of P.C.
 Hooftstraat are 10 minutes’ walk away, and you can stroll to the main canal area in around 20 minutes.

 Style and Character 8/10

-An early 20th-century villa converted with immense care into a comfortable, welcoming hotel.
-A cosy lounge/breakfast area ambles through different moods, from armchairs around a fireplace at one end, to glass-box conservatory overlooking a secluded garden patio at the other.
-Owners Andrey and Tania pay loving attention to detail, from the comfort of the seating to stylish design touches (such as sleek lamps by Dutch lighting star William Brand).
-There’s a restful domestic air, but Andrey and Tania manage to conjure a relaxed sense of being in your own home rather than that sometimes awkward sensation of staying in someone else’s.
+The hotel occupies an early 20th-century villa converted with immense care into a comfortable, welcoming hotel.
+A cosy lounge and breakfast area ambles through different moods, from armchairs around a fireplace at one end, to a glass-box conservatory overlooking a secluded garden patio at the other.

 Service and Facilities 9/10